Preparing to go on a Penn Summer Abroad program

 - If your decision to participate in the program is contingent on financial aid, you should go ahead and select YES on the form.
 In the comment section of the Intent to Enroll form, write: "Participation depends on financial aid" or email firstname.lastname@example.org with this information.

-- There is no deposit but you may be charged a fee if you withdraw from the program after you have completed the pre-departure forms and are enrolled in the course.
+- There is no deposit, but you may be charged a fee if you withdraw from the program after you have enrolled.
 The only exception to this is for students who withdraw for reasons related to their summer financial aid package.
 The withdrawal policy is in the handbook and also on the Tuition section of the website.

 The Intent to Enroll form can only be accessed from a link in the electronic version of your admission letter.
 Log in to your application account and scroll to the end of the first page to locate your letter.